Skip to main content

 port: 9201

-# For a Elasticsearch running in a Docker container
+# For an Elasticsearch running in a Docker container

 instance: "CONTAINER_NAME"